openssl/openssl/doc/designs/quic-design/quic-api.md

 - `SSL_MODE_SEND_FALLBACK_SCSV`: TBD: Either ignore or fail if the client attempts to set this prior to handshake.
 The latter is probably safer.

-  TBD: What if the client attempts to set this post handshake?
-Ignore it?
+  Ignored if set after handshake (existing behaviour).

 - `SSL_MODE_ASYNC`: TBD.